Please read the very short introduction first.

 While en tē anatolē literally means “in the east”, this phrase is used in Greek literature to refer to celestial bodies rising in the sky.
 It’s nonsensical to think that the wise men followed a star in the east by travelling westward towards Israel.
 Rather, the wise men saw a significant celestial event rising in the sky, knew that they were on to something, and travelled west to Israel.

-Ancient Persia corresponds with modern day Iran.
+Ancient Persia corresponds with modern day Iran and Iraq.

 While some magi were simply educated wise men and elite sages, others were sorcerers who studied secret “wisdom”, including the occult.
 The Greek word used to describe the sorcerers Simon, in Acts 8:9-11ff, and Elymas (Bar-Jesus), in Acts 13:6-10, is magos.
 The word “magic” is derived from the word magos and magi.